 Meditation can be enhanced by spending 15 seconds watching your breath, paying attention to the people around you in traffic, cooking a meal, or even listening to a song that brings you into a new realm of being.

 We are able to perceive through a meditative position for the entire duration of the moment, over and over again until our entire lives become one momentary meditation session.
 Stringing moment after moment of peaceful awareness within the now.
 Building better concentration, attunement, awareness, focus, bonding, appreciation, compassion, comprehension, or clarity through our moments of everyday living.

 If you are looking for a fantastic guided meditation to start (or end) your day, here’s a highly recommended meditation by Vishen Lakhiani:

-Obtaining an overall health of living is the essential goal when working to build good habits for life.
-Hopefully, these examples of good habits (mindfulness, nutrition, exercise, relationships, emotions, and meditation) and ways to improve them will help you build the next best version of you.
+Obtaining the overall health of living is the essential goal when working to build good habits for life.
+Hopefully, these examples of good habits (mindfulness, nutrition, exercise, relationships, emotions, and meditation) and ways to improve them will help you build the next best version of yourself.

-Asking ourselves honestly about what good habits are and how to build better patterns through my decisions will be essential when implementing new activities to a daily routine.
+Asking ourselves honestly about what good habits are and how to build better patterns through my decisions will be essential when implementing new activities into a daily routine.